Hillcrest Family Services provides a variety of professional health care services to promote health and wellness. The services include:

 Hillcrest Family Services, Mercy Medical Center and Medical Associates Clinic P.C. together operate the Hillcrest-Mercy Maternal Health Center.
 The center provides comprehensive prenatal care to give babies a healthy start in life.
 The professional staff at Hillcrest-Mercy Maternal Health Center offer the following services:

-Women who do not come to the Professional Plaza site may be seen by our professional staff for enhanced services (except the actual medical prenatal care) at various locations in Dubuque, Delaware and Jones Counties.
+Women who do not come to the Professional Plaza site may be seen by our professional staff for enhanced services (except the actual medical prenatal care) at various locations in Dubuque and Delaware Counties.
 These services can be accessed through the Hillcrest/WIC program in each county.

 Women are eligible for the program if they live in Dubuque, Jones, or Delaware counties.
 The staff will assist clients in applying for medical assistance.
 Costs for the program are income- based, and, if eligible, clients are covered under Title 19 or Title 5 funding.
 Rules for acceptance and participation are the same for everyone without regard to race, color, national origin, age, handicap, creed or political affiliation.